 Human resource (HR) and organizational development professionals (OD&T) who want advance their career

-Tuition includes an emotional intelligence assessment (EQ-I 2.0) and one-on-one coaching session
+An emotional intelligence assessment (EQ-I 2.0) and one-on-one coaching session

 ICF Certified instructors who are experts in distinct areas of leadership and coaching session